 Any form of cell proliferation in the heart area is referred to as a heart tumor, which affects the heart function differently depending on location and size.

-The different types are first differentiated according to whether they are benign or malignant.
+According to abbreviationfinder.org, the different types are first differentiated according to whether they are benign or malignant.
 Benign or benign cardiac tumors usually grow slowly without metastasizing.
 These include myxoma, which is more common in women and usually occurs in the upper left ventricle of the heart.

 As a malignant cancer, a heart tumor is either a primary tumor or a secondary heart tumor that can originate as a metastasis in a completely different part of the body.
 The benign heart tumor can often also be treated surgically, while this is not possible with a cancerous tumour.
 Cardiac tumors are very rare overall, with the incidence increasing in secondary tumors occurring as metastases.